 According to the Unemployment Insurance Weekly Claims Report released by the U.S. Department of Labor today, the number of initial jobless claims rose by 31,000 to a seasonally adjusted level of 742,000 for the week ending November 14.
 It marks the first increase after four consecutive weeks of declines.
 This week’s initial jobless claims were 89% lower than the peak of 7 million and 163% higher than the pre-pandemic level of 0.3 million in the week ending March 14.
 The 35-week’s total jobless claims reached 68.2 million.
 The four-week moving average decreased to 742,000, from a revised average of 755,750 in the previous week.

-In addition to the decline in initial jobless claims, the number for seasonally adjusted insured unemployment (in regular state programs), known as continuing claims, decreased by 429,000 to a seasonally adjusted level of 6,372,000 in the week ending November 7.
+The number for seasonally adjusted insured unemployment (in regular state programs), known as continuing claims, decreased by 429,000 to a seasonally adjusted level of 6,372,000 in the week ending November 7.
 It is the tenth consecutive decline in continuing claims and marks the lowest level after continuing claims hit 24.9 million in the early of May.
 The four-week moving average declined to 7,054,500 from the previous week’s revised average of 7,579,500.
 The seasonally adjusted insured unemployment rate decreased by 0.3 percentage point to 4.3% for the week ending November 7.
 The previous week’s rate was unrevised.

 On a not seasonally adjusted basis, states’ regular unemployment insurance claims decreased by 383,282 to 6,454,659 in the week ending October 31.
 Meanwhile, the number of persons claiming unemployment insurance benefits in the Pandemic Unemployment Assistance (PUA) program declined by 751,480, and Pandemic Emergency Unemployment Compensation (PEUC) program increased by 233,458.